-Type of Type of display Weather minima aircraft Cloud ceiling 25 Visibility VSTOL aircraft, rotorcraft and otorcraft and aerobatic Flying Displays and Role Demos Solo aircraft 500 feet 1500 metres other aircraft with a stalling Formations 500 feet 3000 metres speed below 50 KIAS 26 Full aero displays Full aerobatic Solo aircraft 800 feet 3000 metres Formations 1000 feet 5 km All other aircraft Flypasts, Non- Solo aircraft 500 feet 5 km aerobatic Flying Displays, 'flat' aerobatic displays and Role Demos 1000 feet 5 km Full aerobatic Solo aircraft 1000 feet 5 km displays displays Piston Formations 1000 feet 5 km Jet / turboprop Formations 1500 feet 5 km
+Type of Type of display Weather minima aircraft i ype o raispiay Cloud ceiling 34 Visibility VSTOL aircraft, Flypasts, Non-aerobatic Solo aircraft 500 feet 1500 metres rotorcraft and other aircraft with a stalling Flying Displays and Role Demos Formations 500 feet 3000 metres speed below 50 KIAS 35 Full aerobatic displays Solo aircraft 800 feet 3000 metres Formations 1000 feet 5 km All other Flypasts, Solo aircraft 500 feet 5 km aircraft Non-aerobatic Flying Displays, 'flat' aerobatic displays and Role Demos Full aerobatic Formations 1000 feet 5 km Solo aircraft 1000 feet 5 km displays Piston Formations 1000 feet 5 km Jet / turboprop Formations 1500 feet 5 km

 Higher limits may need to be imposed at certain Flying Display locations due to terrain or local conditions.
-Greater consideration may need to be given to visibility than cloudbase where there are few visual references or there is little or no defined horizon.
-This may be particularly pertinent at overwater display sites or during twilight displays.
+Greater consideration may need to be given to visibility than cloud ceiling where there are few visual references or there is little or no defined horizon.
+This can be particularly pertinent at overwater display sites or during twilight displays.

-- 6.22 FDDs should carefully consider the operating characteristics of participating aircraft which may necessitate specific increases in the above minima. - 6.23 FDDs and pilots should also be aware of a condition known as the 'goldfish bowl effect' at over-water display sites.
+- 6.21 FDDs should carefully consider the operating characteristics of participating aircraft which may necessitate specific increases in the above minima. - 6.22 FDDs and pilots should also be aware of a condition known as the 'goldfish bowl effect' at over-water display sites.
 Where visibility is reduced, an impression can be created such that the sea and sky appear to merge.
 The subsequent loss of a good visual reference can make positioning difficult and compromise safety.
+Goldfish bowl conditions can also occur over land when sun position and reduced visibility make it difficult to determine the horizon.
+The effects can vary considerably with height and what appears a good horizon from the FDD / FCC location may not be useable at height.

-25 Cloud Ceiling is 'the height Above Ground Level (AGL) of the base of the lowest cloud covering more than half of the sky (BKN or OVC)'.
+34 Cloud Ceiling is 'the height Above Ground Level (AGL) of the base of the lowest cloud covering more than half of the sky (BKN or OVC)'.

-26 This applies only to VSTOL aircraft operating in the VSTOL flight regime.
+This applies only to VSTOL aircraft operating in the VSTOL flight regime.

-6.24 It should be borne in mind that Participants may be further restricted by their licence or rating privileges.
+6.23 It should be borne in mind that Participants may be further restricted by their licence or rating privileges.